electro-logic/Oscilloscope/README.md

 To run the project you need:

-- USB Test and Measurement Device (IVI) driver (ausbtmc.sys, 24 kb)
+- USB Test and Measurement Device (IVI) driver (ausbtmc.sys, 24 kb), see below

 - Gnuplot 6.0 (optional for graphs, 25 MB) http://www.gnuplot.info/ see GNUPLOT section for more informations